 2. Rebranding campaign

-That's what rebranding campaigns are for: to relaunch much-loved products or to introduce your company's new set of values to your customers.
+Rebranding campaigns are used to to relaunch aging product lines or to introduce your company's new set of values to the world.

 When Kellogg decided to rebrand its European cereal products, it was the biggest branding change the company had made in over 100 years.